 It is so IMPORTANT to introduce your new puppy to different situations early in life.

-Of course, you can attend socialisation classes but one of the best ways for socialisation is to attend a puppy parties so that your new furry friend has positive experiences of meeting both other pups and humans.
+Of course, you can attend socialisation classes but one of the best ways for socialisation is to attend a puppy party so that your new furry friend has positive experiences of meeting both other pups and humans.

 Some vets and canine training classes throw puppy parties and typing “puppy parties near me” into google will show results in your local area. but these are usually after the doggie has received its first immunisations.
 These parties should ideally be for pups that are between 3 and 12 weeks old.